The Art of the Film (5)

 Introduction to Film: Genres (5)

 Introduces film genres such as thrillers, film noir, melodramas, westerns, documentary or culturally-specific films.
 Examines the literary, mythic and historical aspects of the different genres.
 Examines the social and political significance of different genres through the use of specific films watched in class.
 PREREQUISITE: Eligible for ENGL 099 or instructor's permission.
-Satisfies a humanities requirement.
+Satisfies a humanities/fine arts/English requirement.
 Formerly HUMAN 272.

 Latin America in Film (5)

 Explores the relationship between film and cultural interpretation and understanding of Latin America.
 Considers the history of cinema in Latin America.
 Focuses on how film has been used to interpret Latin American culture and how we can use it to understand Latin American past and present with special emphasis on discussing the complex history and social problems of the region.
 Also explores common stereotypes with which Latin America has been portrayed in main stream U.S. movies.
 No knowledge of Spanish language required.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities and the diversity course requirements.
+Satisfies a humanities/fine arts/English and the diversity course requirement.
 Cross-listed with HUMAN 191.